Figure skating jumps: Execution

 According to Kestbaum, jumps are divided into eight parts: the set-up, load, transition, pivot, takeoff, flight, landing, and exit.
 All jumps, except for the Axel, are taken off while skating backward; Axels are entered into by skating forward.
 Skaters travel in three directions simultaneously while executing a jump: vertically (up off the ice and back down); horizontally (continuing along the direction of travel before leaving the ice); and around.
 They travel in an up and across, arc-like path while executing a jump, much like the projectile motion of a pole-vaulter.
 A jump's height is determined by vertical velocity and its length is determined by vertical and horizontal velocity.
 The trajectory of the jump is established during takeoff, so the shape of the arc cannot be changed once a skater is in the air.
 Their body absorbs up to 13–14 g-forces each time they land from a jump, which sports researchers Lee Cabell and Erica Bateman say contributes to overuse injuries and stress fractures.

 Skaters add variations or unusual entries and exits to jumps to increase difficulty.
-For example, they will perform a jump with one or both arms overhead or extended at the hips, which demonstrates that they are able to generate rotation from the takeoff edge and from their entire body instead of relying on their arms.
+For example, they will perform a jump with one or both arms overhead or extended at the hips, demonstrating their ability to generate rotation from the takeoff edge and their entire body, rather than relying solely on their arms.
 It also demonstrates their back strength and technical ability to complete the rotation without relying on their arms.
 Unusual entries into jumps demonstrate that skaters are able to control both the jump and, with little preparation, the transition from the previous move to the jump.
-Skaters rotate more quickly when their arms are pulled in tightly to their bodies, which requires strength to keep their arms being pulled away from their bodies as they rotate.
+Skaters rotate more quickly when their arms are pulled in tightly to their bodies, which requires strength to keep their arms from being pulled away from their bodies as they rotate.